Rsantct/pAudio/doc/linux/MPD music player daemon.md

     sudo apt install mpd mpc gmpc

-We use our own mpd session, please, after installing MPD, check that the global service is not enabled (recent versions does not):
+We use our own **user session**, please, after installing MPD, check that the global service is not enabled (recent versions does not):

     pi@rpi3wl-l:/home/paudio $ sudo systemctl status mpd.service
     ○ mpd.service - Music Player Daemon